 Et on y va, et on y va

-Cevi (2018), Marwa Loud
+(Cevi (2018), Marwa Loud)

-Featuring from Slow Reading Club (Bryana Fritz and Henry Andersen)
+Inserts in recorded text piece by Slow Reading Club (Bryana Fritz and Henry Andersen)

-Various audio protocols from Mixed Feelings
+Featuring various audio protocols from Mixed Feelings

 A live speaking clock, performed by Berlin residents on the Grand Stage of Haus der Berliner Festspiele, accompanied musically by pre-recorded compositions from all around the world, will be the closing event of MaerzMusik – Festival for Time Issues 2021.
 The project, called TIMEPIECE, is based on a work by Peter Ablinger, who articulated the idea to perform live and in real-time the text of the BBC Speaking Clock in his composition TIM Song (2012).
 TIMEPIECE takes up and extends this idea into a 27-hour video-streamed, multilingual and musically diverse live performance situated in a slow-moving space on the revolving stage of Haus der Berliner Festspiele.